serialphotog/Linux-Memory-Dumper/README.md

-# Linux Memory Analysis Tools
+# Linux Memory Dumper

-This repository contains some proof-of-concept tools for working with memory analysis on Linux.
-These work by locating the physical RAM address ranges by processing `/proc/iomem` and associating with regions in `/proc/kcore`.
-There are currently two tools provided here:
+This repository contains a proof-of-concept tool for dumping the system memory of a Linux system.
+This works by locating the physical RAM address ranges by processing `/proc/iomem` and associating with regions in `/proc/kcore`.
+There is currently a single command-line tool provided here:

 1. `dumpmemory` - Dumps the physical RAM of the system to a file on disk:

     ```
     dumpmemory <output_file>
     ```
-2. `scanmemory` - Scans the system memory for a specified string pattern.
-Technically there's not many circumstances where you'd want this, but it serves as a POC of how something like this could work:

-    ```
-    scanmemory <pattern> <bytes_of_context>
-    ```

 ## Disclaimer

-Note that these tools are nothing more than experimental proofs-of-concept.
-They have not been extensively tested and I make no guarantee about their accuracy or completeness.
+Note that this tool is nothing more than an experimental proof-of-concept.
+It has not been extensively tested and I make no guarantee about its accuracy or completeness.

 ## Building